Ada-Au/ENGG1340_group_project/README.md

 1. Enjoy is the first most important :D<br>
 2. Turn-based battles with your strategy<br>
 2. WASD for movement control<br>
-3. When HP goes zero, player dies with permadeath<br>
+3. When HP goes zero, player dies with perma-death<br>
 4. When MP goes zero, player cannot release any magic skills<br>
 5. When Energy goes zero, there are random debuffs for the player. (e.g. max. strength & movement speed decrease...)<br>
 6. Energy decreases when time passes/ player makes any steps.<br>